mrfdev/CMI/Resources/Add-ons/discordsrv/README.md

 -  More info about DiscordSRV's alerts feature can be found here: <https://docs.discordsrv.com/alerts/>

-- Last updated on June 17th, 2022 | Version 0.1.8 build 013 (second alpha, lets start a collection), by Floris
+- Last updated on June 14th, 2023 | Version 0.2.0 build 015 (third alpha, let's start a collection), by Floris & contributors